fisothemes/TwinCAT-ADS-Guide-in-.NET/src/book/setting-up-the-ads-connection/README.md

 }
 ```

-This code should produce output similar to the following when run:
+This code should produce an output similar to the following when run:
 ```console
 Hello there!
 You're connected to 192.168.137.1.1.1:851 from 192.168.137.1.1.1:XXXXX.